 Norris Kaplan is clever, cynical, and quite possibly too smart for his own good.
 A black French Canadian, he knows from watching American sitcoms that those three things don’t bode well when you are moving to Austin, Texas.
 Plunked into a new … Continue reading →

 Soon afterward, his death is a national headline.
 Some are calling him a thug, maybe even a drug dealer and a gangbanger.
 Protesters are taking to the streets in Khalil’s name.
-Some cops and the … Continue reading →
+Some cops and the local drug lord try … Continue reading →

 About Simon vs. the Homo Sapiens Agenda Sixteen-year-old and not-so-openly gay Simon Spier prefers to save his drama for the school musical.
 But when an email falls into the wrong hands, his secret is at risk of being thrust into the spotlight.
 Now Simon is actually being blackmailed: if he doesn’t play wingman for class clown Martin, his sexual identity will become everyone’s business.
 Worse, the privacy of Blue, the pen name of the boy he’s been emailing, will be compromised.